katur/dotfiles/osx_setup.md

 homesick clone katur/dotfiles
 ```

-Edit `~/.homesick/repos/dotfiles/.git/config` to use the ssh URL instead of http
+Edit `~/.homesick/repos/dotfiles/.git/config` to use the SSH URL instead of
-URL for connecting (can find this URL in the repo on GitHub).
+the HTTP URL for connecting (can find this URL in the repo on GitHub).

-Create directory to hold the dotfiles that will be symlinked into `~`:
+Create directory to hold the files that will be symlinked into `~`:

 ```
 mkdir ~/.homesick/repos/dotfiles/home